-Mermerkule (“Marble Tower”) is a large four-story tower built of reused marble blocks located at the southwestern corner of the Theodosian Land Walls.
-Originally located by the sea, the tower belonged to a fortified complex with a central courtyard and its own cisterns.
+Mermerkule (“Marble Tower”) is a large four-story tower built of reused marble blocks once was located at the southwestern corner of Byzantine Constantinople.
+Originally the westernmost tower of the Marmara Sea Walls, it was part of a fortified complex with a central courtyard and its own cisterns.
 The complex has been associated with the palace of Theodoros Palaiologos Kantakouzenos dated to around 1402-1410, though this identification has also been rejected.

 Cornice with Palaiologan monogram